entria/jobs/frontend/challenge.md

 - [ ] Also Implement in React Native
 - [ ] it should use ReactNavigation
 - [ ] Implement code splitting using react-loadable
+- [ ] Implement redux and redux saga
 - [ ] Optimize webpack
 - [ ] Create a [storybook] with your components
 - [ ] Test your components with [jest]

 [storybook]: https://github.com/storybooks/storybook
 [jest]: https://jest-everywhere.now.sh